How IKEA and Nordstrom are Revolutionizing Retail and How to Keep Up - 3 minutes read

 Leverage mobile to enhance the store experience

-Mobile plays a crucial role in the decision making process of customers, even in stores.
+With ecommerce in Australia rapidly growing, mobile plays a crucial role in the decision making process of customers, even in stores.
 More than 3/4 shoppers use mobile devices along with physical shopping.
 By optimising mobile content you can take control of how customers engage with your brand on this increasingly important channel.

 Swedish furniture retailer IKEA uses their app IKEA Place to seamlessly integrate physical and mobile to meet customer needs.
 Using AR technology, customers can use the app to place true-to-scale 3D models of IKEA products in their own homes.
 While not a traditional ecommerce offering, the app acts as a virtual extension of the store and customers can find out if their new furniture will fit without having to leave their home.
 Customers can save their favorite items and choose to order online or check for availability at their local store.
 By making it easier for customers to make purchases on their preferred channels, IKEA understands that mobile can be a powerful platform for integrating the in-store and online experience.